 DDH1 Drilling is Australia’s premier provider of diamond coring mineral drilling services.
-We drill the deepest, most complex holes in Australia and provide the highest quality samples in the shortest possible time, with the highest emphasis on safety and in a cost effective and environmentally conscious manner.
-We are the global leaders in deep hole directional drilling.
+We drill the deepest, most complex holes in Australia and provide the highest quality samples in the shortest possible time, strong emphasis on safety and in a cost-effective and environmentally conscious manner.
+We are the global leaders in mineral deep hole directional drilling.

-Our fleet of modern, state-of-the-art drilling rigs (click here to see our equipment) are dual-purpose and able to perform Reverse Circulation drilling as a precursor for our clients who wish to drill deeper.
-We are also supported by our partner companies, Ranger Drilling and Strike Drilling, which support the DDH1 deep-hole capabilities with specialist shallow drilling services across the commodity chain.
+Our fleet of modern, state-of-the-art drilling rigs (click here to see our equipment) includes dual-purpose rigs that are able to perform Reverse Circulation drilling as a precursor for our clients who wish to drill deeper.
+We are also supported by our partner companies, Ranger Drilling, Strike Drilling and Swick Mining Services which support the DDH1 deep-hole capabilities with specialist shallow drilling and underground services across the commodity chain.

-DDH1 Drilling also offers specialist engineering solutions to deliver on innovative solutions to the most technical drilling challenges in some of the most complex operating environments in Australia.
-We offer a complete suite of specialised drilling services to meet the needs of our clients, to optimise the outcomes of their drilling programs, and to support them in new innovative projects throughout the resources lifecycle.
+DDH1 Drilling also offers specialist engineering services to deliver innovative solutions to the most technical drilling challenges in some of the most complex operating environments in Australia.
+We offer a complete suite of specialised drilling services to meet the needs of our clients, to optimise the outcomes of their drilling programs, and to support them in complex drilling projects that occur throughout the resources lifecycle.

-We are Australia’s largest and most specialised provider of diamond core drilling capabilities to extract mineral core samples at depths of up to 3000 metres.
+We are Australia’s largest and most specialised provider of surface diamond core drilling capabilities to extract mineral core samples to depths of 3000 metres.

 Diamond Core drilling is the primary drilling method for increasingly complex deeper mining and exploration or where structural information advantages from intact core samples are required.

-Our fleet consists of multi-purpose modern equipment which is able to execute deep RC work on truck mounted rigs.
+Our fleet consists of truck mounted multi-purpose modern equipment which is capable of completing deep Reverse Circulation drilling.

-Reverse Circulation drilling offers a more cost effective drilling method for assaying chip samples and getting preliminary geological data prior to investing in detailed geological data from an exploration coring program.
+Reverse Circulation drilling offers a more cost effective drilling method for preliminary geological data prior to investing in detailed diamond coring exploration programs.

-Our unique expertise in highly complex deep-hole drilling allows us to perform specialised work that no other company is able to do.
+Our unique expertise in highly complex deep-hole drilling allows us to perform specialised work that is extremely difficult to replicate.

-As the clear leader at Diamond Core directional drilling, our expertise in specialised Engineering drilling is required in innovative new projects where bespoke solutions by an innovative team are required to complex problems.
+As the clear leader in Diamond Core directional drilling, our expertise in specialised Engineering drilling is required for complex new projects where bespoke solutions are required.

 The Value of Experience

 Established in 2006, DDH1 Drilling provides technically innovative drilling solutions to the Australian mineral exploration and mining industry.
-We have built a premier reputation for drilling expertise, dedication to enhancing the industry, and commitment to risk management and safety.
+We have built a premier reputation for drilling expertise, and commitment to risk management and safety.

 Deep and complex diamond core capability

 DDH1 Drilling provides highly specialised mine development and expansion expertise to extract mineral core samples at depths of up to 3km.
 This type of work requires specialised knowledge and the right service provider due to the highly technical nature of the services performed, the experienced personnel, safety systems required and the specification of the equipment needed.
-DDH1 is one of only very few companies in the mineral drilling sector in Australia, able to perform these services at such depths and its quality of equipment and productivity far exceeds that of its competitors in general.
+DDH1 are uniquely positioned in the Australian mineral drilling industry to perform specialised services at such depths due to the quality of equipment and experience.

-In 2018, we drilled Australia’s deepest hole at Jundee of 3,217m, a testament to the strength and technical expertise of the DDH1 team.
+In 2018, DDH1 drilled Australia’s deepest mineral cored hole at Jundee of 3,217m, a testament to the strength and technical expertise of the DDH1 team.

-In addition to very deep, straight and directional drilling, DDH1 Drilling’s unique competitive advantage in the market is its technical ability and its fleet capability to undertake multiple intersection directional drilling work, which typically involves the drilling of “parent” holes (usually up to c.1,000 meters) with up to 30 multiple intersections (“daughter holes”) from that point to depths of up to 3km.
-Each hole is effectively “bent” (i.e. directionally drilled) so that the desired underground deposit can be reached from multiple points, increasing the accuracy of the geological information gathered and facilitating the most productive possible development or expansion of mine production on any particular site.
+In addition to very deep, accurate directional drilling, DDH1 Drilling’s unique competitive advantage in the market is its technical ability and its fleet capability to undertake multiple intersection directional drilling work.
+This typically involves the drilling of “parent” holes with up to 30 multiple intersections (“daughter holes”) to depths of up to 3000m.
+Each hole is effectively “bent” (i.e. directionally drilled) so that the underground deposit can be intersected at multiple planned points, increasing the accuracy of the geological information gathered and facilitating the most productive possible development or expansion of mine production on any particular site.

 The multiple intersection drilling methodology employed by DDH1 delivers a significant cost and time benefit to customers.